Websoft9Archive/ansible-lamp/README.md

 #### Is the default password safe?

-The solution used the random password solution, every installation have different password, it mean your password is different from other users
+The solution used the random password solution, every deployment produce unique password which is different from other users